 Capture?
 Haven’t we been doing this for years and years?
 Well…yes and no. Yes, organizations have been scanning paper into digital archives for a long time.
 And for 72% of organizations, scanning paper is still the most important part of their information capture strategy.
 The continued importance of simply getting rid of the paper is not just a function of laggard organizations; the struggle to get rid of paper is consistent across all levels of overall competence.

-This is part 2 of a four-part series based on our new State of the Industry – Content Services market research study.
-Part 1 -- What exactly is the link between IIM and Digital Transformation?
 The past few years have created many new challenges for the Information Professionals who are entrusted with managing an organization’s digital assets.
 Information is cascading down upon every organization in unprecedented volumes and forms, challenging traditional and manual concepts of records management and information stewardship.
 Every organization – regardless of industry – is now a technology organization.
 But rising information chaos is a very real and strategic threat to the ability of organizations to succeed, or even survive.
 An effective Content Services strategy is key to addressing these challenges.